 Valentine’s Day is obviously healthy for your love life, but have you ever considered how it could be healthy for your heart?
 Feeling your heart flutter and soar when you see your significant other is definitely indicative of a healthy heart, when it comes to love, but there are sweet things associated with Valentine’s Day that are known to contribute to a medically healthy heart.
-Here are V-Day goodies that will get your love life — and heart — into tip-top shape.
+Here are V-Day goodies that are sure to give you a heart healthy holiday!

 Dark chocolate has proven to reduce risk factors for heart disease.
 This can be attributed to chocolate’s main ingredient: cocoa.
 According to the Mayo Clinic, cocoa beans have antioxidant effects that reduce cell damage implicated by heart disease.
 They also contain flavanols, which also help lower blood pressure and improve vascular health.